 Montessori education dates back to 1907, when Dr. Maria Montessori, one of Italy's first female physician and educator, was hired to oversee a child-care program for low-income families in Rome (Casa dei Bambini).
 Drawing on her previous work experiences, Dr. Montessori designed a unique learning environment and materials that fostered the children's natural desire to learn.
 She was amazed by how easily the children absorbed knowledge from their surroundings.
 Given the developmentally appropriate materials and the freedom to follow their interests, the children made great strides and exceeded expectations.

 News of the success of the Montessori Method sparked the interest of educators worldwide and now thousands of Montessori programs are found around the globe, with an estimated 4,001 Montessori schools, both public and private, operating in the United States.

 An authentic Montessori school must have three elements:

-1. The specialized training of the teacher in the Montessori Method
+1. The specialized training and Certification of the teacher in the Montessori Method

 2. A specially prepared environment complete with Montessori materials

 3. A multi age grouping of children.